FriedLongJohns/Black-Core/README.md

 It's that YOU, through your work and time, beat a little game in a big world.

-The entire game is played with only number, q, WASD, arrow, and enter keys.
+The entire game is played with only number keys, q, WASD, arrow, and enter keys.
 All of it.

 The game itself is quite simple: Choose equipment, then venture out into a randomized map with enemies and an objective to complete.